mdbloice/Pyrea/README.md

 and finally place the `libhcfused.so` file in the root directory of the package's installation directory.

 # Tests
-Installation is tested on Python versions 3.8, 3.9, 3.10, and 3.11 on Ubuntu 20.04 LTS only.
+Installation is tested using Python versions 3.8, 3.9, 3.10, and 3.11 on Ubuntu 20.04 LTS only.
 See the project's Actions for details.
-The package should also work using Python 3.6 and 3.7 and other operating systems, however.
+The package should also work using Python 3.6 and 3.7 on other operating systems, however.

 # Miscellaneous
 Logo made by Adobe Express Logo Maker: <https://www.adobe.com/express/create/logo>